makc/as3globe/readme.txt

 Licensed to you under LGPL http://www.gnu.org/licenses/lgpl-3.0.txt thus feel free to use this in your closed source app, but I would like to see the source if you make improved version :)

-See http://ideaskill.com/as3globe for more information.
+See http://makc.github.io/as3globe/ for live demo.